talrowe/workout-tracker/README.md

 - [ ] write to a file
 - [ ] read from a file

+## Writing to a File Feature

+I need to add the ability to write to a log file.

+- [x] Create a git branch for writing to a file.

+``

+- [ ] Add files for writing to a file.

+This may not be necessary
+- [ ] Add typescript to write to a file.
 ## Notes

 This is just a note.